Septh/koffi-cream/packages/koffi-cream/README.md

 ## Version numbering
 To make things easy on the user, `koffi-cream`'s version number will always be aligned with Koffi's.

-Hence, there is no `koffi-cream` 1.x or 2.0; the first version published is 2.11.0 which ships with Koffi 2.11.0 binaries.
+Hence, there is no `koffi-cream` 1.x or 2.0; the first version published was 2.11.0 which shipped with Koffi 2.11.0 binaries.

 ## Related